Warwick-Allen/sysops.40313/README.md

 # SysOps Test, Warwick Allen, March 2024
 _`sysops.40313`_

-Using Docker Compose, this adds:
+Using Ansible and Docker Compose, this adds:
 - a simple node.js web app
 - the Node Exporter tool, running in the same container as the app
 - Prometheus